MattResner/Power-BI-Relative-Path/README.md

 # Getting Started
 To use this code in your own Power BI Desktop file, follow these steps:

-1. Copy the syntax in [M-Code Relative Path Solution for Consumer Price Index](https://github.com/MattResner/Power-BI-Relative-Path/blob/6669b2e8165ddea271701217d208c3df2450281c/M-Code%20Relative%20Path%20Solution%20for%20Consumer%20Price%20Index)
+1. Copy the syntax in [M-Code Relative Path Solution for Consumer Price Index](https://github.com/MattResner/Power-BI-Relative-Path/blob/6669b2e8165ddea271701217d208c3df2450281c/M-Code%20Relative%20Path%20Solution%20for%20Consumer%20Price%20Index) into a blank query in your own Power Query window within Power BI Desktop.
-2. API Key: Obtain an API key from [BLS Registration](https://data.bls.gov/registrationEngine/) and input your key at the top "Current API Key" in the code with your actual key .
+2. API Key: Obtain an API key from [BLS Registration](https://data.bls.gov/registrationEngine/) and input your key at the top "Current API Key" in the code with your actual key.
    ![image](https://github.com/MattResner/Power-BI-Relative-Path/assets/123479836/328f3d56-0a6c-4802-b63a-d7c4db31b803)
-3. Specify a start or end year using the paramaters or years as text. i.e. "2023"
+3. Specify a start or end year using the parameters or years as text. i.e. "2023".

 ### Congrats!
 You now have a functional CPI dataset!
-You can leverage this method for many public APIs by replacing the named paramaters in the call with the components of the API in question.
+You can leverage this method for many public APIs by replacing the named parameters in the call with the components of the API in question.